If you have not signed up for NASM CPT, sign up here to save 25% with my personal code PTP25.

-Protein serves many important functions in the body, the most important one being synthesis and repair of cells, tissues, and structures.
-Some other functions are synthesis of hormones, enzymes, antibodies, and peptides, as well as transportation for the many compounds throughout the body like lipids and minerals.
+Protein serves many important functions in the body, the most important one being the synthesis and repair of cells, tissues, and structures.
+Some other functions are synthesizing hormones, enzymes, antibodies, and peptides and transporting the many compounds throughout the body like lipids and minerals.

 Exclusive PTP CPT Offers